Getting started

 Organize your sidebar by grouping projects into sections.
 Right-click any section header to rename it, add new sections, or reorder them.
 You can drag projects between sections to keep your workspace tidy as it grows.

-Projects can also have an avatar image, a website link, and media links attached in the project header.
+Each project includes a hub panel with links, notes, and project-level comments.
+Pin reference links like Figma files, repos, or documents.
+Write shared notes, and use @mentions in project comments to loop in teammates.
 When a project is no longer active, archive it to keep your sidebar clean without losing any data.

 💡